Diabetes can take a toll on you — and your wallet. Even though more than

-According to the American Diabetes Association (ADA), people with diabetes incur medical costs that are about 2.3 times higher than those of their diabetes-free peers.
+People with diabetes incur medical costs that are about 2.3 times higher than those of their diabetes-free peers, according to the American Diabetes Association (ADA).

-ADA research found that people with diagnosed diabetes spend about $13,700 on medical expenses per year, of which $7,900 can be attributed to their disease.
-Given this information, it’s not surprising that many people feel overwhelmed by the economic toll caused by their physical condition.
+ADA research found that people with diabetes spend about $13,700 on medical expenses per year, of which $7,900 can be attributed to their disease.
+So it’s not surprising that many people feel overwhelmed by the economic toll caused by their physical condition.

-Here are some tips that can help people with diabetes manage their financial health:
+Here are some tips that can help people with diabetes manage their finances.

 - If you do not have health insurance, you can find a list of federally funded health centers at the Health Resources and Services Administration (HRSA).
 The amount you pay is based on your financial situation.

-- Thinking ahead and ordering a three month supply of medications online can also be very cost effective.
+- Thinking ahead and ordering a 3-month supply of medications online can help you save money.

-- Be sure to ask your doctor if there is a generic form of any medication you are taking.
-They are much less expensive than name brand medications and some pharmacies have special deals on generic medications.
+- Ask your doctor if there’s a generic form of any medication you’re taking.
+They’re much less expensive than name brand medications and some pharmacies have special deals on generic medications.

-- Check for free meters in weekly pharmacy sales.
+- Check for free meters at your doctor’s office or health clinic, or in weekly pharmacy sales.
 Many companies will provide free meters to get people to buy their testing supplies.

 - If you have insurance, be sure the meter you get is the lowest cost for testing supplies.